All Episodes

 Nor does it have a private health care system.

-Instead you have a government distorted market that is driving people with higher and higher deductibles to fewer and fewer doctors uh as part of some insane system.
+Instead, you have a government-distorted market that is driving people with higher and higher deductibles to fewer and fewer doctors as part of some insane system.

-So it's like if you take uh a pantomime horse, if you take two guys in the horse suit, there's a private horse and a public horse, and you take the rear end of the public horse and sew it to the rear end of the private horse, that's the government health care horse right now.
+So it's like if you take a pantomime horse, if you take two guys in the horse suit, there's a private horse and a public horse, and you take the rear end of the public horse and sew it to the rear end of the private horse, that's the government healthcare horse right now.

-Republicans are being very complacent if they think that this is just gonna you know uh Republicans are basically that this that Obamacare will implode and people will want to go back to some kind of genuine private health care system.
+And to go back to what Joe from New York was saying, Republicans are being very complacent if they think that this is just going to, you know, Republicans are basically that this Obamacare will implode and people will want to go back to some kind of genuine private healthcare system.

 They won't.

-I mean, because these these implosions will be painful.
+I mean, because these implosions will be painful.

-If you're if you basically made very careful provisions for your life and you've determined you have a certain amount of money to afford a certain level of health care each month, and then as in Florida and California and Pennsylvania and all over this country, you get a you just open your mail one morning and there's a letter from some guy, some bureaucrat on the other side of the country telling you, sorry, you did everything responsibly, you planned, you budgeted, and we're kicking you off your health care plan.
+If you've basically made very careful provisions for your life and you've determined you have a certain amount of money to afford a certain level of health care each month, and then as in Florida and California and Pennsylvania and all over this country, you just open your mail one morning and there's a letter from some guy, some bureaucrat on the other side of the country telling you, sorry, you did everything responsibly, you planned, you budgeted, and we're kicking you off your healthcare plan.

-Uh the question Republicans need to ask them them s themselves is will those people then suddenly decide they're gonna recover the individual uh entrepreneurial spirit and stand on your own two feet, small citizen limited government model, or they're gonna be so uh distraught at what has happened to them that they're gonna demand their priority is going to be a government security system.
+The question Republicans need to ask themselves is: will those people then suddenly decide they're going to recover the individual entrepreneurial spirit and stand on your own two feet small citizen limited government model?

-Uh they're going to demand even more health care security and even more government interference because they don't want to be opening up a letter like that from Blue Cross Blue Shield or Kaiser or whoever it is ever again in their lives.
+They're going to demand even more healthcare security and even more government interference because they don't want to be opening up a letter like that from Blue Cross, Blue Shield, or Kaiser or whoever it is ever again in their lives.

-And Republic so Republicans can't just do the oh well just wait until we sweep the Senate and our our next winning presidential candidate who won't be like those losers we had last couple of times that he's gonna sweep the uh electoral college in twenty sixteen and then we'll repeal Obamacare and everything will be back to normal.
+And our next winning presidential candidate, who won't be like those losers we had last couple of times, that he's going to sweep the Electoral College in 2016 and then we'll repeal Obamacare and everything will be back to normal.

 Don't bet on that.